Refactorio/RedMew/README.md

  - Next select "Browse public games" (this requires a factorio account and may prompt you to log in)
  - In the list of "Browse games" you can filter for "RedMew" and you will see all RedMew hosted maps

 > _Note_: Not every server in this list will be official.
-If you're in doubt, join Discord and ask.
+If you're in doubt, join our Discord and ask.

 ## Documentation
 Looking for a way to play a RedMew scenario yourself?
 [Check out our wiki!](https://github.com/Refactorio/RedMew/wiki).